 Hey everyone!
 Hopefully your fantasy seasons are still going as we enter the last month of the season.
 Instead of normal daily notes, I'm going to discuss one situation for every team throughout the league.
 We'll get back to normal notes on Wednesday morning, but I feel like this was a good chance of pace to highlight some new developments around the NHL.
-Let's get to it!Please, blog, may I have some more?
+Let's get to it!

 Instead of my usual Monday daily notes, I am going to update my list of holds and streams for every NHL team.
 This should help everyone out quite a bit in companion with my Playoff Schedule Manifesto.
 I will also add in some notes where I feel like they're necessary, either to explain myself, or some quick thoughts on a player.
 Let's get right to it!

 I'll be honest, David Krejci has always been a Guy to me.
 Not a guy, not a GUY, just a guy.
 I even cut him on Thursday morning to stream a goalie, proof that I am human.
 Krejci scored a hat trick on Thursday, scoring on all three of his shots in the 8-4 win over Pittsburgh.
 That brings him to 14+19 on the season in 44 games.
 He doesn't quite need that pace to be fantasy worthy, but it's close because his PIM and SOG are well below average.
 In a 12'er, I probably lean towards holding but it's super close.
 Shallower, he's a streamer, deeper it's an easy hold.
 His playoff schedule is also great so use that to your advantage.
 Let's take a look at what else happened over the last two nights:

 It's Christmas in February!
 I'm going to hit on all of the trades that I haven't discussed to this point and then update this post with every trade that takes place today.
 These are all my instant thoughts from both a real life and fantasy perspective.
 Let's get right to it!

 Rick Nash, the vice president of The Round Face Hockey Club, was traded to the Bruins as they look to make a deep run this postseason.
 I'm going to have a live trade deadline post again this year updating all of the trades throughout tomorrow.
 I'm also going to be recording a podcast with Reid right around 3 pm tomorrow to give our thoughts on everything that happens.
 I have the feeling it's going to be crazy.
 For Nash, I think he's a solid speculative add if you need the shots.
 He played on Sunday against Buffalo on the second line, recording five shots on goal in 17:27.
 He's over three shots per game on the season, the plus-minus should improve on Boston, and everyone can use goals on their team.
 I don't think he'll be a world beater, but with only 20 games left, it's certainly possible that Nash gets hot with his shot volume.
 Let's take a look at what else happened over the weekend:

 He hasn't been talked about much but as far as disappointments go, Ryan Johansen is near the top of the list.
 It wasn't that long ago that he was a 22 year old scoring 33 goals and 30 assists, followed up by 26+45.
 Johansen had 4 straight 60+ point seasons before this year and to be blunt, he's been awful compared to his high standards.
 Johansen had his best game in quite some time Thursday, dishing three assists and putting three shots on goal in the 5-0 win over the Kings.
 The main reason I'm encouraged by this?
 Filip Forsberg.
 The Swedish star returned from injury on Thursday and immediately went onto Johansen's wing.
 Still, five goals and under 1.5 shots per game on the season isn't going to get it done for Johansen owners.
 In the last three games, Johansen has at least three shots on goal, so I think he's going to keep building.
 I don't think we see Columbus Johansen again, but I don't see why last season's Johansen can be back for the rest of the season.
 Let's take a look at what else happened over the last two nights:

 The best line in hockey from last season is at it again.
 Brad Marchand and Patrice Bergeron each had five points in the two Boston wins over the last two nights.
 Marchand started off with a goal and an assist with three shots in the 4-1 win over Montreal, then bettered that with a goal and two assists with three shots against the Islanders.
 Bergeron dished two assists on Wednesday before getting his second hat trick in the last two weeks on Thursday.
 Bergeron is now one point short of being at a point per game while Marchand is well over that, sitting at 1.28 ppg, third in the league.
 Marchand has provided slam dunk first down value, just exactly what you hoped for when you selected him this year.
 Bergeron has managed to surpass expectations on a per-game basis.
 If he didn't miss time, he'd be a top ten forward on the season.
 These guys are the main reason why the Bruins are one of the best teams in the league and a major Stanley Cup threat if they can manage to upset the Lightning.
 For our purposes, keep rolling them in seasonal formats, and if you're someone who fires multiple DFS lineups every night, I would make sure to have a Bruins stack on at least one team every night.
 The upside is simply too high to ignore.
 Let's take a look at what else happened over the last two nights:

 First off, I hope everyone had a Happy New Year's!
 As much as I personally don't care for New Year's Eve, this year was different because of the Buffalo Bills making the playoffs.
 I wish I had video of me celebrating with my dad or an audio recording of my friend, who is in Paris, who heard us yelling on speaker phone and him celebrating in the Paris streets.
 Couple that with an amazing USA win in the WJC outdoor game against Canada that I was at and things in the sports world couldn't be better.
 Even the Sabres looked competent today despite the loss!
 Anyways, let's get to what you're here for...
 I've talked about Josh Bailey being the waiver wire pickup of the year on multiple occasions over the last couple weeks because, well, the Isles top line is on fire.
 That said, William Karlsson is easily #2 in this department.
 Wild Bill, a Razzball favorite from the past (aka favorite of mine), scored the first hat trick in Vegas history on Sunday, scoring three goals and an assist in the 6-3 win over the Maple Leafs.
 That brings Karlsson's totals to 20+13 in 33 games with a +15 rating.
 Sure, it will regress some because he's not going to shoot 26.3% all season, but let's give Karlsson his due.
 In the first 183 games of his career, Karlsson scored 18 goals.
 He has that beat for the Golden Knights in 37 games.
 His emergence is a huge part of Vegas shocking the world as they sit atop the Western Conference.
 Karlsson will drop off some in the second half, at least in the goals department, but make no mistake about it, it's not a complete fluke.
 Karlsson should be a hold for the rest of the season.
 Let's take a look at what else happened over the last three days of the old year: